Acupuncture

 Gua Sha

 Gua sha is the use of a Gua Sha tool, or sometimes a Chinese soup spoon, as a tool for a scraping massage.
 When done properly, it has a similar effect to that of cupping.
 It picks tissues up and “unsticks” them which releases tension and knots in the tissues.
+It is used to repair and realign your energy distributing acupuncture meridians.

 Do I Need Gua Sha?